-Under the provincial Public Sector Compensation Transparency Act, by June 30 of every year, we are required to disclose the names, positions, earnings, non-monetary benefits, and severance of all current and former employees whose total annual earnings for the previous calendar year were more than that year’s threshold, which was $129,809 for 2018.
+Under the provincial Public Sector Compensation Transparency Act, by June 30 of every year, we are required to disclose the names, positions, earnings, non-monetary benefits, and severance of all current and former employees whose total annual earnings for the previous calendar year were more than that year’s threshold, which was $141,183 in 2022.

-The following table shows our disclosures since June 2016.
-The compensation amounts are NOT base salary; the compensation column takes into account many other factors (e.g., overtime, annual hours worked, vacation cash out, and other monetary awards).
+The following table shows our disclosures since June 2017.
+The compensation amounts are NOT base salary; the compensation column takes into account many other factors (e.g., overtime, annual hours worked, vacation cash out, and other taxable amounts).
 Board members and their compensation are also listed.

 - Public Sector Compensation Transparency Act